tmaringgele/streaming-package-comperator/Readme.md

 This mathematical model is solved using the PuLP solver in Python. 🐍

-📽️ Watch this video (TODO) where I showcase the application and delve deeper into the implementation.
+📽️ Watch this video (TODO) where I showcase the application and delve deeper into the theory and implementation.

-📚 For those who want to dive deeper into the mathematical details, see the `explanation_for_nerds.ipynb` file, which provides a detailed explanation of the underlying model.
+📚 For those who want to dive deeper into the mathematical details, see the `explanation_for_nerds.ipynb` file, which provides a detailed explanation of the underlying math.

 ### 🔧 Possible Future Improvements
 **Frontend** 🖥️: